isneharao/zomato-landing-page-dt/README.md

 New message has to be added from colaborator B

-This is a new installation Setup Branch
+This is a new installation Setup Branch.